 |

-Paid add-ons include time-tracking, retirement plans, workers’ compensation management and health insurance.
+Paid add-ons include retirement plans, workers’ compensation management and health insurance.
 Certain services, like W-2 filing on your behalf, may incur extra fees.

 ADP Workforce Now is well-suited to midsize companies, though it can handle organizations with 1,000-plus workers.
 All tiers come with payroll integrations, background checks, new hire reporting, automated payroll and full federal, state and local tax filing.